A Multi-Scale Decomposition MLP-Mixer for Time Series Analysis: Introduction

-Recent approaches for time series analysis take advantage of the strong expressiveness of deep learning, and have achieved significant performance in various tasks.
-However, most efforts are based on deep learning architectures originally designed for image and natural language data, e.g., the Transformer \cite{vaswani2017attention}.
-They either have not considered the decomposition of temporal patterns, or employed only simple decomposition on trend and seasonal components \cite{wu2021autoformer,zhou2022fedformer}, which makes it hard for them to handle multiple intricate temporal patterns in time series data~\cite{wen2020fast,bandara2021mstl}.
-Considering the special composition of time series, some methods adopt a deep learning architecture that decomposes components from the input for forecasting \cite{oreshkin2020n,challu2023nhits,woo2022etsformer}.

-However, without considering inter-channel dependency, \cite{oreshkin2020n,challu2023nhits} are best applicable to univariate rather than multivariate time series.
-Also, they either base on plain MLP on the temporal dimension, or the Transformer \cite{woo2022etsformer}, which do not take into account the sub-series level features.
-All the aforementioned works have not considered the residual of the decomposition, which may lead to \emph{incomplete} decomposition, i.e., meaningful temporal patterns may be left in the residual and not utilized.
+Recent approaches for time series analysis take advantage of the strong expressiveness of deep learning, especially the Transformer architecture \cite{vaswani2017attention}, and have achieved significant performance in various tasks \cite{wu2021autoformer,zhou2021informer,kitaev2020reformer,zhou2022fedformer}.
+However, it is recently pointed out that the Transformer is actually no better than multi-layer perceptrons (MLPs) in time series modeling, since Transformers are designed to embed information of single time points and model their pair-wise correlations, while time series data carries information in its multi-scale sub-series instead of single time points.
+At the same time, most approaches consider no or merely simple decomposition of temporal patterns \cite{wu2021autoformer,zhou2022fedformer}, which makes it hard for them to handle various intricate temporal patterns in time series data~\cite{wen2020fast,bandara2021mstl}.
+Considering the composition of time series, some methods adopt a deep learning architecture that learns to decompose temporal patterns from the input for forecasting \cite{oreshkin2020n,challu2023nhits,woo2022etsformer}.
+However, without considering inter-channel dependency, \cite{oreshkin2020n} and \cite{challu2023nhits} are best applicable to univariate rather than multivariate time series.
+Furthermore, the aforementioned works did not investigate into the residual of the decomposition, which may lead to \emph{incomplete} decomposition, i.e., meaningful temporal patterns may be left in the residual and not utilized by the model.